Early relationships matter.

 Start with love: A core human need.

-Strong early attachments with caring adults are correlated with better mental health and fewer behavior challenges as children grow up and face difficulties.
+Strong early attachments with caring adults correlate with better mental health and fewer behavior challenges as children grow up and face difficulties.
 This campaign reminds adults of the greatest need: love.
 Dr. Carl C. Bell emphasizes, "Risk factors are not predictive factors because of protective factors."
-The data indicates that having a caring adult in their life is one of the most effective protective factors for a child—and this starts from birth!

 What is infant and early childhood mental health?